 A sip of this lusciously sweet wine gives me memories of this rustic port city this wine is named after.
 Also, the azulejos, these distinctly patterned blue-and-white porcelain tiles adorned in most buildings, the enchantingly winding Duoro river with dotted ships, the sumptuous Portuguese cuisine marked with their love for bacalhau, tripes, pastries, port wines, Madeira – all these remind me of Porto.

-Porto is the second largest city in Portugal located along the Duoro river at the north of the country.
+Porto is the second-largest city in Portugal located along the Duoro River in the north of the country.
 As one of the oldest cities in Europe, and a mercantile one as it has always been, Porto as a city offers various architectural mix of medieval and modern living side by side.

 The town center showcases soaring bell towers, monumental baroque churches, and stately Art Nouveau buildings.
 Many of its colorful buildings are built into a cliff face overlooking the river, with narrow lanes and zigzagged staircases running up and down along the cliff.
 Across the river, the attractive cellars and warehouses of port wine companies are located in this suburb of Gaia.